Captison/takedown/readme.md

 ```

 **`capture`** \
-Defines a regular expression used to capture front-matter from a markdown document.
-Take note of the `<fm>` capture group as its contents will be passed to the `parser` function.
+*Regular expression to capture front-matter.*   Take note of the `<fm>` capture group as its contents will be passed to the `parser` function.
 Set to `null` to turn front-matter off completely.

 **`parser`** \
-Specifies the function that will parse front-matter.
+*Function to parse front-matter.*  Text content from `capture` is passed to this function.

 **`useConfig`** \
-When set to `true` Takedown will look for a `takedown` key in a document's front-matter.
-The options found there will be merged atop defaults and any manually set options for that document.
+*Boolean to indicate config settings in front-matter.*  A `takedown` key in front-matter is assumed to be additional config options for that document.
+These options will be merged atop defaults and any manually set options.

 > When `capture` is set to `null`, `td.parseMeta` will return `undefined`, and `td.parse` will assume everything in the document is markdown.